 Davao City also known as the Land Of Promise.
 At one time, Davao City was known as Durian Republic because the fruit can be bought any parts of the metropolis.
 Durian trees can be seen in nearby areas, particularly Toril and Calinan.

 We wouldn’t be shocked if nobody has ever heard of Bitaog Beach and to be honest, it wouldn’t be the worst thing in the world.
 This stunning paradise is truly one of the country’s best hidden beaches.
 Completely detached from the hustle and bustle of the city, it offers a serene ambiance and a sense of seclusion.
-The island is blessed with powdery white sand, crystal clear aquamarine waters, and magnificent rock formations!
-Whether you’re looking to go for a swim.
+The island is blessed with powdery white sand, crystal clear aquamarine waters.

 Oslob Beach, Cebu